KygoSkyrus/skychat/NOTES.md

 - [done]add a fallback component on error,,,,

 http://www.geero.net/2017/05/how-to-encrypt-a-google-firebase-realtime-database/
-- try firebase push notifications
 - in the info of the app (on the bottom right) add that to keep the account and secure we have made ur account private, you can change it anytime... your msgs are end to end encrypted, other info
+- there is screnshot for ui dated 2nd feb
 - change fonts
-- there is screnshot for ui dated 2nd feb
-- encrypt messages/passwords
-- create env file for secret keys, like collection name etc
+- add a feedback named "skychat" by default in chat
+- uncommemt user search code for dynamic data on mobile
+- signin ui is messsed up
+- signup is acting crazy
+- modals width are too low
+- fonts are too cursive

 **Style**